bmbowdish/Swiftfall/README.md

 ### Get a Ruling
 To get a specific ruling you must first get a Ruling List.

-Once you have a RulingList you may call .getData(index: Int) Ex.
+Once you have a RulingList you may call .data[index: Int Ex.
 ```
 let rulings = Swiftfall.getRulingList(code: "ima", number: 65)
-let ruling = rulings?.getData(index: 1)
+let ruling = rulings?.data[1]
 ruling?.simplePrint()
 ```
 Out.